Paul-Houser/PDZBioParser/BioParser/README.md

 ```
 Example usage:
-python3 MotifAnalyzer-PDZ.py -organisms organisms.txt -positions 1,3 -numResidues 6 -motifs P0:ILVF P2:ST
+python3 MotifAnalyzer-PDZ.py -organisms organisms.txt -positions 1,3 -numResidues 6 -motifs P0:I P2:ST
 ```

-## Organism Text File
--organisms.txt --- this file should contain the names of all organisms to be parsed, the taxon id and whether it is reviewed or unreviewed.
+The organism text file should contain the names of all organisms to be parsed, the taxon id and whether it is reviewed or unreviewed.

 General Structure:
 ```